TaikiFnit/abid/README.md

 - Ruby 3.0-3.3: Fully supported
 - Ruby 3.4: Basic functionality works, but some tests may fail due to changes in Ruby's core libraries and Rake 13+ compatibility.
 Work in progress to fully support Ruby 3.4.

+### Rake Version Compatibility

+- Rake 13.x: Supported.
+Some tests may fail, but core functionality is maintained.
+- For details about Rake 13.x compatibility, see [RAKE_COMPATIBILITY.md](RAKE_COMPATIBILITY.md).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ojima-h/abid.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.